At the request of the Government of Bosnia and Herzegovina in 2000, the Commission helped to restore the Jewish cemetery of Sarajevo.

-The cemetery, founded in 1630, is the oldest intact, burial ground of any religious group in the city.
-Its strategic location made it a favorite of snipers during 1992-1995 War in Bosnia and Herzegovina.
+The cemetery, founded in 1630, is the oldest intact burial ground of any religious group in Sarajevo.
+Its strategic location made it a favorite of snipers during 1992-1995 Civil War in the country.
 As a result, the cemetery, its elaborate pre-burial house, and walls sustained significant damage.
 The area was also extensively mined.
-The pre-burial house, a large building near the entrance to the cemetery, was totally burned during the siege, destroying much of the original structure and undoing the restoration work that had been done only a few years before.
+The pre-burial house, a large building near the entrance to the cemetery, was totally burned during the siege, destroying much of the original structure and the restoration work that had been done only a few years before.

-For more information about the site visit - http://www.isjm.org/Links/Sarajevo.htm
+For more information about the site visit: http://www.isjm.org/Links/Sarajevo.httm